LB°22 Participants

 Andreas R Andersson & Karl Sjölund

-Andreas R. Andersson & Karl Sjölund, Beowulf: Dangerzone, 2023.
-Installation view from the Balloon Hall in Boden.
-Luleåbiennalen 2024.
+Andreas R. Andersson & Karl Sjölund, Beowulf: Dangerzone, 2023, the Balloon Hall, Boden.
 Photo: Thomas Hämén

 Beowulf: Dangerzone is a collaboration between Andreas R Andersson and Karl Sjölund.